bear157/fip_project/README.md

-To images for merging are located at 'image' folder.
+The images for merging are located at 'image' folder.